runtimeverification/plutus-core-semantics/README.md

 *.
 The behaviour of `takeByteString` of a non-zero value from the empty bytestring is not defined in the spec.
 We assume we should get stuck and fail?

+* In IELE, the last contract is the public interface.
+Is something similar the case for Plutus modules?

 ### Resolved Issues

 1. Is Prelude assumed to be imported always?
 If not, how do comparison operators work with returning something of type `(con Prelude.Bool)`